mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### purchaseUrls
 > Links that navigate to websites where the card can be purchased.
-See the [Purchase Urls](/data-models/purchase-urls/) data model.
+See the [Purchase Urls](/data-models/purchase-urls/) Data Model.
 >
 > - **Type:** `object{props}`
 > - **Introduced:** `v4.4.0`